xcore/sc_modbus_tcp/app_modbus_tcp/README.rst

 :boards: XA-SK-E100

-This simple demonstration of xTIMEcomposer Studio functionality that uses the XA-SK-E100 Slice Card together with the xSOFTip module_modbus_tcp_server to demonstrate how the module is used to service commands from Modbus TCP client.
+This simple demonstration of xTIMEcomposer Studio functionality that uses the XA-SK-E100 Slice Card together with the xSOFTip module_modbus_tcp to demonstrate how the module is used to service commands from Modbus TCP client.